4 Marketing Strategies to Generate Major Growth in 2017

 Not all engagement is the same, and customers know this.
 They can spot a mindless retweet or a follow-up email with wooden, robotic language from a mile away.
 According to McKinsey, “70% of buying experiences are based on how the customer feels they are being treated.”

-In today’s world, marketers need to be more conversational in their outreach.
+In today’s world, marketers need to be more conversational in their follow-up emails or outreach.
 In other words, be more human.

 Conversational Marketing Drives Better Results